 While this change of a few months may seem small, it can mean a big difference during these early years when children are rapidly growing and developing.
 Thus, the new law allows transitional kindergarten for children impacted by this change.
 Transitional kindergarten is the first of a two-year kindergarten program.

 Transitional kindergarten will be offered at Evergreen (full-day), Mulberry (half-day), and Orchard Dale (half-day) elementary schools only.
-In order to apply for TK, you will need to submit a Transitional Kindergarten Application for the 2015-2016 school year.
+In order to apply for TK, you will need to submit a Transitional Kindergarten Application.

 After completion of the TK school year, students will be assigned to their neighborhood school for kindergarten.
 If a parent would like their child to attend a school other than their neighborhood school, they will need to submit an Intradistrict Permit.

 - TK is a program based on developmentally appropriate kindergarten standards designed to prepare students for regular kindergarten.
 There is exposure to many of the K standards necessary for success in regular kindergarten.

 - TK students will be in a dedicated TK class.

 - TK is the “gift of time” to develop the social and emotional skills for success in school.
 Children will be better prepared to succeed in kindergarten and beyond with the extra time.
 TK has a developmental focus.